opentable/node-bastian/README.md

 This tool is useful for situations where you make many requests for known sets of data, and have partial cache misses.

+For example, if you would like to access restaurants `1, 2, 3`, and you already have restaurants `2, 3, 4` in the cache, you should only read restaurant `1` from disk.

 ```shell
 npm install --save bastian
 ```